FrancescaTorellii/SCNSN_Project_PulseShapeDiscrimination/README.md

 * `requirements.txt`: The list of all the dependencies of the project used to build the container.
 * `.gitignore`: A Git configuration file that prevents heavy files (like the `data_small.npy` dataset), system cache, or temporary Jupyter files from being uploaded to GitHub.
 * `.dockerignore`: Similar to the previous one, but for Docker.
 It prevents unnecessary files from being copied into the Docker image, keeping the build fast and lightweight.
 * `README.md`: Main documentation to explain the project and provide execution instructions.
-I

 ## Requirements
 All project dependencies are listed in the `requirements.txt` file.
 However, to ensure full reproducibility and avoid local environment conflicts, a Docker container environment has been configured.
-You can download the Docker image locally from DockerHub with the following command:
+The Docker image can be download locally from DockerHub with the following command:

 ```bash
 docker pull francescatorelli/project_psd:latest